Chris Parker (Curriculum Development and Lead IQA)

-In the early 80's my husband, Jim, became disenchanted with the Funeral firm he was working for and we decided to start our own Business, Abbey Funeral Services Ltd in Tonbridge .
-I have managed our family firm for more than 30 years.
-I am still learning
+In the early 80's my husband, Jim, became disenchanted with the Funeral firm he was working for and we decided to start our own business, Abbey Funerals Ltd in Tonbridge, Kent.
+I managed our family firm for almost 40 years and retired as MD in August 2019 handing the role to my eldest daughter.

-I became involved as a co founder of the IFD College in 1995 and Governor & Director of Education in 2002.
-I believe passionately in the need for training, particularly in Health and Safety at Work.
+I became involved as a co-founder of the IFD College in 1995 and Governor & Director of Education in 2002.
+I believe passionately in the need for good vocational training.
 No job remains the same over time; we all need to keep on learning as things change, improving our knowledge and learning new skills.
 If we don't, we stagnate and we become an impediment to our profession, our staff, our clients and ourselves.

 David Peasgood (Director of Education)

-My name is David Peasgood.
-I joined my father and uncle in the family firm of H Peasgood & Son , as the sixth generation, on leaving school in 1979.
+I joined my father and uncle in the family firm of H Peasgood & Son, as the sixth generation, on leaving school in 1979.
 I had already experienced the funeral profession as I had assisted as a bearer and had fitted out coffins during the school holidays.

 At that time we traded from an old joinery shop built by my great-grandfather in the early twenties from second hand materials.
-This premises was more geared up for carpentry and building which we had at one time been heavily involved in rather than funeral work.
+This premises were more geared up for carpentry and building which we had at one time been heavily involved in rather than funeral work.

 My uncle retired from the business in 1988 and from that time I became more involved with making the funeral arrangements, conducting and the administration side.
 I knew that the business could not continue to operate as it had in the past and that our present location was far from ideal, so with that in mind, we started looking for more suitable premises.
 It took us until 1993 to locate and modify a suitable building into the funeral home that we now operate from, which was opened in the spring of 1993 by Clive Leverton the then President of SAIF.